hellowac/mapnik-wiki-zh-cn/GettingStartedInXML.md

 Two examples will be shown:

-1) An XML configuration that exactly matches the map output from the pure python example in [Getting Started Python Tutorial](GettingStartedInPython).
+1) An XML stylesheet that exactly matches the map output from the pure python example in [Getting Started Python Tutorial](GettingStartedInPython).

 2) An XML stylesheet that uses a world borders dataset with population attributes to create a chloropleth map (aka thematic) by population size.